 Other business are on both sides too.
 Within a short time (5 to 10 minutes) you'll come to an intersection with lights that puts you on HWY 28.
 I think.
 Once again, I'll find a proper map.
 On the south west corner there is a place that sells boats and rafts and such fun stuff.
 On the north east corner is a Coffee Time.
 Unless you are in a full blown caffeine fit, DO NOT GO THERE.
 We have had some less than stellar experiences there and the toilets leave much to be desired.
 You'd have a more uplifting experience peeing on the side of the road.

 Turn LEFT at this intersection and you'll soon go over rail ways tracks and have a lovely bucolic drive northbound along what I like to call the Cow Portion of the drive.

 There are numerous farm fields with happy frolicking cows, calves and the odd grumpy looking bull.
 There is also a sheep farm but the sheep are rarely out at play.
 When they are, there is a llama overseeing them.
 No kidding.

 All too soon the highway comes to a bit of a junction again, but mostly goes right.
 Go with it.
 This part of the sequence is highlighted by Burleigh Falls.

-Martha's boyfriend, whom I sometimes call My Foundling as he lived with us for several years due to a history of complex parent issues, will tell you Burleigh Falls is just a place where bad things happen.
+Martha's boyfriend (now our son-in-law), whom I sometimes call My Foundling as he lived with us for several years, will tell you Burleigh Falls is just a place where bad things happen.